chel-007/chel.github.io/_posts/tutorials/2020-02-12-unity xr toolkit use without headset.md

 ### Installation of Unity's XR Interaction Toolkit Starter Template
-Now we are gonna install the Starter Template which we are later going to open in Unity before we can start understanding each component in detail, to begin, follow the steps below;
+Now we are gonna install the Starter Template which we are later going to open in Unity before we can start understanding each component in detail, to begin, follow the steps below or even the Guide video;

 1. Download the XR Interaction Toolkit Starter Template from this Repo Link <a href="https://github.com/Unity-Technologies/XR-Interaction-Toolkit-Examples">Link</a>